 Rock ‘n’ roll never goes out of style.
-Rip-roaring guitars, screeching solos, arena-size drums, and bluesy howls will forever inspire generations to come.
-It’s a cycle that continues on Andrew McKeag BAND’s 2017 self-titled debut.
+Rip-roaring guitars, high-energy solos, arena-size drums, and bluesy howls will forever inspire generations to come.
+It’s a cycle that continues on Andrew McKeag Band's 2017 self-titled debut.

 “It’s funny the way things come back around,” he remarks.
 “My teenage son is playing guitar now and listening to everything that I was listening to when I was the exact same age.
 I feel like there’s hope for rock ‘n’ roll.”

 If anybody can be a beacon for that hope, it’s Andrew.
-Devoting a lifetime to music, he’s performed and written for a slew of bands up and down the West Coast, namely The Fixers, Shuggie, Huge Spacebird, his own The zeroes, and more.
+Devoting a lifetime to music, he’s performed and written for a slew of bands up and down the West Coast, namely Uncle Joe's Big Ol' Driver, Shuggie, Huge Spacebird, and more.
 2004 saw him join multiplatinum iconic Seattle luminaries The Presidents of the United States of America on guitar.
 He toured everywhere with the band and remained integral to 2008’s critically acclaimed These Are the Good Times People and Kudos to You! in 2014.
-Moreover, he’s performed with Bo Diddley and toured with Javier Escovedo.
-He also maintains his long-running and storied Seattle seventies rock cover band 70 Proof, which has boasted appearances from the likes of Duff McKagan as well as members of Mother Love Bone, Supersuckers, and more.
-During Fall 2016, he dove headfirst into penning ideas for what would become Andrew McKeag BAND.
+Currently a member of San Diego's Dirty Sweet and Lady Dottie & The Diamonds, he’s also performed with Bo Diddley, toured with Javier Escovedo's solo band in Spain and even did a few shows subbing for Robert Lopez in The Zeros.
+For years he maintained a long-running and storied Seattle seventies rock cover band 70 Proof, which has boasted appearances from the likes of Duff McKagan as well as members of Mother Love Bone, Supersuckers, and more.
+During Fall 2016, with The Presidents Of The USA on hiatus, he dove headfirst into penning ideas for what would become Andrew McKeag Band.
 It proved to be the right time to launch his next act.

 “I really love playing live and touring,” he goes on.
 “I wanted a tool of my own to rely on.
 It was a process of finally establishing my own brand and thing.
 It’s an amalgam of all the things I love about rock ‘n’ roll like loud guitars and melodies that stick with you.
 More than anything, I wanted them to be something that felt like me.
 It’s a statement of where I am in life.”